Aziz-Chebil/Q-SITE-Computational-Track-Project/Computational Track/README.md

 `validate_routed_program`. \*Floor = zero SWAPs at the program's own dependency depth, a lower bound nobody can beat. chain_trotter, vqe_layers and ghz_star are optimal.

-**In one paragraph:** simulated annealing proposes placements that minimise summed hardware distance over all 2Q interactions.
-Each is refined SABRE-style: route forward, route the reversed program back, and reuse the final placement.
-Routing walks the gates in strict program order, which the scorer requires.
-A beam search picks which qubit moves and along which path, tracking each qubit's layer so it optimises the exact `swaps + 0.5·depth`, not just distance.
-Finally, a second annealing pass tunes the placement against the actual routed score, and the best `(placement, routing)` pair is returned.

 ---

 # Overview